bradley/iOSUnwindSegueProgramatically/README.md

 If it is active, you should see a dark bar beneath it with 3 symbols on it.
 One of these is orange and when hovered over will show the name of the UIViewController subclass that this view controller represents.
-Control drag from this symbol woth the green symbol that means 'Exit'.
+Control drag from this symbol to the green (or red) symbol that means 'Exit'.
 You should see all available segue unwinds, which XCode automatically enumerates when you create segue unwind implementations inside UIViewController subclasses that you have shown on your stroryboard.